 I, on the other hand, chose to take a far riskier route and bushwhacked down the steep southern slope of the hill to rejoin the dang North Trail again.
 This shortcut was actually very fun and I highly recommend it to anyone else with a little bit of clambering skills.

 How about a McLean quote?
 Senator McLean wished his refuge to be “a place where some of the things God made may be seen by those who love them as I have loved them and who may find in them the peace of mind and body that I have found.”
 That’s nice… Summit Trail: Done.

 North Trail, 2.4 Miles, Purple-blazed

 This is it!
 The final trail not only of the day, but of the entire McLean Game Refuge!
+[2018 Update: Not really.]
 At this point, I think we’re all a little tired of this particular post.
 The North Trail has cropped up in several previous trail descriptions above.
 I’d already done the northernmost piece of it during my morning loop, then the next section below that between the Creek and Summit Trails.
 Now I only had the last mile and a half or so to go before reaching my car again.

 Much like the Horse Trail on the other side of Bissell Brook, the North Trail meanders along a broad, flat area below the Barndoor Hills.
 My bushwhack down from the summit was by far the most exciting part of this hike, as there were some cliffs to negotiate on the way down.